Felidae (novel): Reception

 In Germany, Felidae became a best-seller.
 The initial print run of the novel in Germany was 7,000 copies, but the publisher began producing more after the book's success.
 Worldwide, Felidae has sold millions of copies.

 Felidae has become a censored and banned work in recent years, owing largely to Akif Pirinçci's controversial political presence, which includes profanity and crude humour, right-wing statements and inflammatory remarks about issues such as The Holocaust and the immigration of Islamic refugees.
 Publisher Random House, the prime distributor for Felidae, cancelled contracts with Pirinçci, ceasing further print production of the book, while commerce giant Amazon removed all print and digital sales pages for the book, except for used copies, which run roughly over US$100 in price.
-Felidae retains a metadata page on Amazon-owned book review platform Goodreads.
 The Felidae book itself contains no commentary on Islam or on foreign refugees.

-Film adaptations
+Film adaptation

 A German animated film, also called Felidae, produced in 1994 and directed by Michael Schaack was based on the first Felidae novel of the same name.
 The movie script was co-written by Pirinçci.
 It was the most expensive animated film produced in Germany, reportedly costing 10 million marks.